RishabhGarg1808/Realtime_counter/README.md

 ## License

-This project is licensed under the  License.
+This project is licensed under the License Apache.
 ```